Life Care Planning Expert Witness: Cases involving Traumatic Brain Injury

 I look at all medical records from every provider and speak to the treating physicians and therapists to get a sense of the mechanism of injury, initial treatment, response to treatment, treatment goals, future evaluations, and potential complications.
 My onsite assessment of the injured person in his environment gives me valuable information.
 I can then make recommendations for projected needs: equipment and supplies, safety issues, family support, present and future levels of care, environmental considerations, recreation, dealing with potential complications and accelerated changes with aging, and more.
 Then I research options, availability, and costs, and write a detailed report, often 40-50 pages, with my findings and recommendations.

 While we often get asked if we cut-and-paste our plans, there can be no such thing as a one-size-fits-all life care plan for any individual.
 This becomes significant when the patient has suffered a head injury.
 Every head injury, more than almost any other, is unique.
 We can make reasonably good guesses as to the probable effect of injury to a particular brain area by looking at diagnostic studies like CT scans or fMRI.
 However, rehabilitation professionals know that scans alone cannot predict all long-term needs.
 This makes the life care planner’s expertise in medical conditions, rehabilitation, individual assessment, and planning all the more important.
-Furthermore, this experience makes a life care planning expert witness highly valuable during the litigation process.
+Furthermore, this experience makes a life care planning expert witness highly valuable during the litigation process and when providing expert witness testimony life care planner services.

 What do you consider first for brain injury cases?